mopidy/mopidy/README.rst

 **Contribute**

-If you want to contribute, being by reading the `contribute <https://docs.mopidy.com/en/latest/contributing/>`_ section of our documentation.
+If you want to contribute, begin by reading the `contribute <https://docs.mopidy.com/en/latest/contributing/>`_ section of our documentation.